tapyu/c-and-cpp-lessons/README.md

 - `1197: mov    QWORD PTR [rbp-0x10],rax`: Does exactly the same as the instruction `118f`, but in the memory `[rbp-0x10]`.
 Note that `1193` and `1197` form our "high"-level `C` command `int &ri = i`.

 As you can see, pointers and the refereces are initialized in the same way.
 The difference between a pointer and a reference occurs after they are initialzied.
 The compiler manipulates them differently, applying severeal protections/restriction on the reference, which prevent us from things such as doing math with it.
 On the other hand, for some tasks, such restrictions enable us to use references in a more straightforward way when compared to pointers.
 For example, modifying a variable value by reference is much more straightforward when compared to the same solution via pointers.

+#### What are move semantics and rvalue references?

+Move semantics is a `C++` feature that allows you to efficiently **transfer ownership** of resources (such as dynamically allocated memory) from one object to another, typically **without having to create copies of the resources**.
+It is a feature introduced in `C++11` and later versions of the language.

+Move semantics are particularly useful when dealing with objects that manage resources, like dynamic memory allocation or file handles.
+Without move semantics, copying such objects can be expensive in terms of time and memory.
+Move semantics allow you to "move" the internal resources from one object to another, leaving the source object in a valid but unspecified state.

+The key components of move semantics in `C++`:
+1. *Move Constructors and Move Assignment Operators*: Classes can define move constructors and move assignment operators to specify how their resources should be moved when an object is transferred to another.
+These special member functions typically involve shallow copying of pointers or handles and setting the source object to a safe state.
+1. *Rvalue References*: Move semantics rely on rvalue references, which are a type of reference that binds to temporary objects (rvalues).
+They are denoted with double ampersands (`&&`).
+Rvalue references allow you to distinguish between objects that can be moved from and objects that should be copied.
+1. `std::move()`: The `std::move()` function is used to convert an lvalue (an object with a name) into an rvalue reference.
+It is often used to indicate that you intend to move from an object rather than copy it.

 ---